TherealperO/SCOOSonPVE/README.md

-I managed to get a VMware OpenServer 5.0.6a VM to run on Proxmox VE 7.
+I managed to get a VMware OpenServer 5.0.6a VM migrated to Proxmox VE 7.

 This guide isn't a step-by-step on how to export/import the VM from VMware to PVE.
 This guide picks up after all that's done.